sovr610/Wafis/README.md

  - `wafis new service` -> add a service to call to a back-end server (usually for databases)
  - `wafis build` -> compiles wasm modules, compiles your comonents, and overall puts your project into a finalized website.
  - `wafis --help` -> general purpose command, at the moment it displays all the commands you can run.
+ - `wafis install` -> used to install C++ & rust dependencies for compiling the wasm modules (rust does not work yet for windows).

  # components
  below is example code for you building your own component to be added to the website.